Cynthia Catlin Miller: Biography

 Miller was an early settler of Sugar Grove, Warren County, Pennsylvania, near the New York state border.
-She was married to Richard Bishop Miller, a prosperous physician and farmer, and had eight children.
+She was married to Richard Bishop Miller, a prosperous medical doctor and farmer, and had eight children.
 The entire family and many of their neighbors were abolitionists.
 Her daughter and son-in-law, Mary Miller McLain and the Rev. William W. McLain, ran the Monongahela House, Pittsburgh's first hotel and a haven for freedmen and abolitionists.

 Miller organized Sugar Grove's Female Assisting Society and the Ladies Fugitive Aid Society, sewing clothes for freedom seekers and sheltering freedom seekers at the family home, a colonial farmhouse known as Miller Mansion and an important stop on the Underground Railroad.
 Miller hosted Frederick Douglass for tea at her home on June 18, 1854, ahead of a speech he gave at the Sugar Grove anti-slavery convention.
 She and her husband kept detailed diaries of their anti-slavery activities, writing candidly of sheltering freedom seekers and praising Uncle Tom's Cabin.